 Amounts received or receivable from grantor agencies are subject to audits and adjustments by grantor agencies.
-Any disallowed claims, including amounts already collected, may constitute liability of the applicable funds.
-The amount, if any, of expenditures that may be disallowed by the grantor cannot be determined at this time, although the District expects such amounts, if any, to be immaterial.
+Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
+The amount, if any, of expenditures that the grantor may disallow cannot be determined at this time, although the District expects such amounts to be immaterial.